-We simplify Eq.~\eqref{eq_fund_part_0} by making use of a chemical potential that is dimensionless, by dividing all $\overline{\mu}$-terms by \textit{RT}, after which we drop the overbar notation.\footnote{When gradients in chemical potentials are used to describe transport, then this is only correct when we assume isothermal conditions.} We use the shorthand notation `$\ln c_i$' for the ideal term, leaving out mention of the reference concentration $c\s{ref}$, valid as long as we make sure concentrations are expressed in the unit of mol/m\textsuperscript{3}=mM.\footnote{For adsorption onto a surface, $c_\s{ref}$ must always be included because the two $c_\s{ref}$'s in the two phases have different units.
-This concentration $c_\s{ref}$ must also be included when describing reactions with different numbers of molecules on each side of the reaction equation.} Thus we arrive at
+We simplify Eq.~\eqref{eq_fund_part_0} by using a chemical potential that is dimensionless, by dividing all $\overline{\mu}$-terms by \textit{RT}, after which we drop the overbar notation, i.e., $\mu = \overline{\mu}/RT$.
+We use the shorthand notation $\ln c_i$ for the ideal term, leaving out mention of the reference concentration $c\s{ref}$, valid as long as we make sure all concentrations are expressed in the unit of mol/m\textsuperscript{3}=mM.
+When we discuss adsorption on a surface, $c_\s{ref}$ must be included because $c_\s{ref}$ is different in the two phases, even with a different unit.
+Thus we arrive at

-where we also implemented $\phi = V / V\s{T}$ where $V\s{T} $ is the thermal voltage, given by $V\s{T} = RT / F $ which at room temperature is around 25.6 mV.
+where we also implemented $\phi = V / V\s{T}$, with $V\s{T} $ the thermal voltage, given by $V\s{T} = RT / F $ which at room temperature is 25.6 mV.
 Here, $\phi$ is the nondimensional electrical potential.
-We left out the centrifugal term and the pressure insertion term (the latter because we assume mechanical equilibrium and no gravity or centrifugation).
+Here we left out the centrifugal term and the pressure insertion term; the latter because we assume mechanical equilibrium and no gravity or centrifugation.